Updated on September 17, 2022

 Check emails/social media

-Make bed, start a load of laundry, empty and/or load the dishwasher
+Make the bed, start a load of laundry, empty and/or load the dishwasher

 Put laundry in the dryer